nightbox69/Speedruns/Games/Chrono-Cross/Notes/Any%-Good-Ending.md

   - Harle - Get to Level 4 - Diminish
   - WightKnight - The Highest Attack Combo you can muster
   - Miguel - HolyDragSword
-  - Lynx - 1 - Strengthen WightKnight
+  - Lynx - 1 / 1 / 2 - Strengthen WightKnight
+  - WightKnight - 3 / 3
+  - Lynx - GlideHook
   - Harle - 1 - TurnBlack (Anyone not Miguel)
-  - WightKnight - 3 / 3
+  - WightKnight - 2 / 3
-  - Lynx - 1 / 2 / 2
+  - Lynx or Harle - Get WightKnight back to 6 stamina
-  - WightKnight - 2 / 3 (Only do 3 if Crit)
-  - Lynx - 1 / 1 / 2 - GlideHook
   - WightKnight - 3 / 3
 - Use the Heal with Consumables Option
 - **SPLIT AFTER THE WIN MENU**